The-Golf-Experience.com

 The net score would be 88 − 10 = 78.

 Notice in the example above that the golfer’s Course Handicap of 10 is higher than their Index of 9.
-The calculations above use the course rating and slope to determine the Golfer’s Index and Course Handicaps based on the established difficulty of the course playability.
-Once a golfer’s Index is determined based on the rating and slope of the courses they have played, their Handicap will be adjusted up or down based on the established difficulty of the course they are about to play using the course slope.
+The calculations above use the Course Rating and Slope to determine the Golfer’s Index and Course Handicaps based on the established difficulty of the course playability.
+Once a golfer’s Index is determined based on the Rating and Slope of the courses they have played, their Handicap will be adjusted up or down based on the established difficulty of the course they are about to play using the Course Slope.

-The True Golf Sandbagger knows these equations and understands how to manipulate the result by only entering the scores they know will deliver a higher posted Golf Index, so they can then receive more strokes off their score when playing in the Net Games so popular among amateur golfers.
+The True Golf Sandbagger knows these equations and understands how to manipulate the result by only entering the scores they know will deliver a higher posted Golf Index, so they can then receive more strokes off their score when competing in the Net Games so popular among amateur golfers.

 But what about the golfer ignorant of the algorithm and equations used to accurately calculate a golfer’s Index and Handicap?
 They honestly believe in their heart that they are competing fairly against their competition because they think their average score is being measured against every other golfer’s average score.
 When in reality, they are unwittingly pitting their average score against other “honest” golfer’s best potential – an unfair match-up!!